-The Internet shot the video for “Burbank Funk” and the other single, “Come Over,” with the wardrobe firmly top of mind — a first for the band.
+The Internet shot the video for “Burbank Funk” and the other single, “Come Over,” with the wardrobe firmly top of mind.
+It was a first for the band.

 “In our past videos, the wardrobe was never really a thing,” Syd says.
 “We never had a stylist or anything like that.
 But this time, the clothes definitely played a role.”
 When listeners were introduced to Syd, she primarily wore hoodies and understated T-shirts.
-But in the “Burbank Funk” video, she appeared in a cropped top and wide-leg pants.
-Her interest in aesthetics, it appears, is piquing.
+But in the “Burbank Funk” video, she appeared in a cropped top and wide-leg pants — a sign that her interest in aesthetics is piquing.